Infrastructure-AsCode/aks-101/labs/lab-07/readme.md

 ## Task #2 - add Liveness probe

 Create new yaml pod definition file `lab-07-healthy.yaml` with the following content.
-Note that you should use your own ACR url for `image` field and that there is new `livenessProbe` section in the definition
+Note that there is new `livenessProbe` section in the definition

 ```yaml
 apiVersion: v1